greengarden0925/REntrezEutilties/README.md

 # REntrezEutilties
 Retrieve NCBI database (GEO) searched data summarries using Entrez e-utilties api via R code

+# How to use?
+Download the R script file "1110915 query GEO summary.R" and run in your R software

 # The following is the  R script!